htetoowaiyan19/mongodb-testing-environment/README.md

 ## Built-in local dataset mode (for classroom use)

-This directly addresses the "no internet / no manual data creation first" workflow.

 1. Click `Show Local Datasets` in UI to inspect available local JSON files.
 2. Select one or multiple datasets from the dataset selector.
 3. Click `Load Local Datasets` in UI (append mode).